YunYunY/DeepLearning.ai_Notes/README.md

 * Convolutional Neural Networks
 * Sequence Models

+I am still working on this series.
+Any comments about this notebook are welcome.
 I hope you enjoy this class as I do.

 Thanks for these beautiful notes: